regionostergotland/openehr_definitions/README.md

 # openehr_definitions
-A repository intended for Reegion Östergötlands local openEHR assets like templates, operational templates and stored AQL queries.
+A repository intended for Region Östergötland's local openEHR runtime assets like operational templates and stored AQL queries.

+Please note that authoring of archetypes and templates is usually based on https://github.com/regionostergotland/CKM-mirror/ that contains both international and local assets.

 # Tentative naming conventions for the /template directory
 In the subdirectory "templates" we (currently) store templates in a flat list with disciplined file-naming using the form `templatename.versionpattern.filetype` examples follow.
 We choose to use the version pattern described in https://www.openehr.org/releases/AM/latest/docs/Identification/Identification.html#_version_numbering also for templates.